deeptronix/dithering_halftoning/README.md

 ## FastEDDither algorithm

 The reason behind this function is optimization.
-Dithering is nowadays a technique only used in 2 scenarios:

-- the display/printing hardware is color-limited, but the processor has spare processing time
-- The requirement to be fulfilled is the “old-style”, vintage look, like the one from old newspaper.

 With this function, the goal is to improve the overall image perception, even when a low cost processor is being used.
 After all, this technique was born in times where both processing power and display color accuracy were highly limited.

 The cost of such high level of optimization is payed with the limited range of customization of the output image look; the main constraints with this approach are: